kent-map/kent/19c/19c-storr-biography.md

-Francis Storr

-Revd Francis Storr (1808-1888).
-Francis Storr senior was Vicar of All Saints’ church Brenchley in Kent from c.1854 until his death in 1888, assisted by his son, Revd Charles Storr, from 1876.

-m.
-(1) Caroline Storr, née Holland, 1814-1856; (2) Cecilia Grantham Storr, 1816-1896 (widow of Storr’s predecessor as the incumbent of All Saint’s, Brenchley and remem-bered on her gravestone as ‘wife of Richard Davis’).
-Children: 5 sons, 3 daughters,3 step-sons, 1 step-daughter.

-Francis Storr (1839-1919): author, biographer and translator.
+## Francis Storr the Elder and Younger
-m.
-Rose Storr, née Lloyd, in 1872 (daughter, Erica Violet Lindsay, née Storr, 1877-1962).
-Francis Storr junior graduated from Cambridge in 1860/61 and became well-known for his translations of the classics and his articles for the Directory of National Biog-raphy and Encyclopaedia Britannica.

-Brenchley, near Tunbridge Wells.
+**Place**: Brenchley, near Tunbridge Wells.

-Anthology of verses and other miscellaneous writings, 1861.

 My first is yourself, gentle reader,
 My second the name of a goat,
 My third is a great Latin leader.
 If without one dissentient vote
 You agree in your answers all round,
 My whole will be speedily found.

-‘Conundrums’*
+‘Conundrums’ - _Anthology of verses and other miscellaneous writings_, 1861.

+Revd Francis Storr (1808-1888) senior was Vicar of All Saints’ church Brenchley in Kent from c.1854 until his death in 1888, assisted by his son, Revd Charles Storr, from 1876.
+He married (1) Caroline Storr, née Holland, 1814-1856; (2) Cecilia Grantham Storr, 1816-1896 (widow of Storr’s predecessor as the incumbent of All Saint’s, Brenchley and remembered on her gravestone as ‘wife of Richard Davis’).
+He had 5 sons, 3 daughters,3 step-sons and 1 step-daughter.
+Francis Storr (1839-1919) junior was an author, biographer and translator who married Rose Storr, née Lloyd, in 1872 (Their daughter was Erica Violet Lindsay, née Storr, 1877-1962).
+Francis Storr junior graduated from Cambridge in 1860/61 and became well-known for his translations of the classics and his articles for the _Dictionary of National Biography_ and _Encyclopaedia Britannica_.
+Together father and son wrote anthologies of poetry.

-Minnows from Brenchley Brook  includes a poem on ‘The Death of Horsa’ , which tells the story of the Battle of Aylesford, in 455CE, when Saxon invaders, led by brothers Hengist and Horsa, defeated ‘Great Vortigen’ on “Aylesford’s open plain’ and “Horsa’s death that bloody day, / A noble victory bought’.
+_Minnows from Brenchley Brook_, published in 1861,  includes a poem on ‘The Death of Horsa’ , which tells the story of the Battle of Aylesford, in 455CE, when Saxon invaders, led by brothers Hengist and Horsa, defeated ‘Great Vortigen’ on “Aylesford’s open plain’ and “Horsa’s death that bloody day, / A noble victory bought’.
 The nod to Kent’s early history is, however, just one of the charms of this eclectic and enthusiastic miscellany of writings, compiled for the entertainment of its writers and their readers.
 The tantalising use of authorial initials, rather than names, presents an-other riddle besides those printed in its pages.

-The anthology begins with a poem addressed from ‘F.S., Jun.’ to ‘Mr. Editor’, asking him to ‘Please … excuse / For this number at least my appearance’ because the writ-er is suffering the after-effects of a ‘soirée’ attended the previous evening with ‘the élite / [o]f Brenchley’, at which ‘Youth, Harmony, Fashion, and Beauty’ prevailed, and the recollection of which might ‘make our fair hostess to blush’.
+The anthology begins with a poem addressed from ‘F.S., Jun.’ to ‘Mr. Editor’, asking him to ‘Please … excuse / For this number at least my appearance’ because the writer is suffering the after-effects of a ‘soirée’ attended the previous evening with ‘the élite / [o]f Brenchley’, at which ‘Youth, Harmony, Fashion, and Beauty’ prevailed, and the recollection of which might ‘make our fair hostess to blush’.

 ‘F.S.’, or Francis Storr senior, provides the next poem.
-Entitled ‘Address’, it is a salu-tary tale of a moth burnt by flying too close to a flame; a warning to ‘the youthful au-thors … / Intent on fame and glory’ to heed ‘[t]heir sober mentor sage’ lest, like the moth:
+Entitled ‘Address’, it is a salutary tale of a moth burnt by flying too close to a flame; a warning to ‘the youthful authors … / Intent on fame and glory’ to heed ‘[t]heir sober mentor sage’ lest, like the moth:
 ‘Your muse in manuscript may bask
 	On desk in album lying;
 ’Twill soon, if printed wings it ask,
 	Be found the flames supplying.’ (p3)
 ’Conundrums’, on page 24, asserts that its answers will be ‘in our next’, but it seems that no ‘next’ was ever produced.
 This indicates again a project pursued purely for amusement - like the sports ‘on the field in front of the Vicarage’, which ‘presented a very gay scene’ and provided ‘a great deal of harmless fun.’

 ‘A Lay of Modern Brenchley’, on pages 8-11, recounts the ‘battle’ of two football teams, one drawn from local men and one from incomers to the village.
-The latter team is led by no other than ‘Mr. Bigsby” - editor of the anthology - and his team in-cludes: “Thomson, of the Borders’; “Francis Parker - / Now Taffy called was he’ (so, presumably, of Welsh descent); ‘Jerry Leycester - / Of Chester’; ‘Freddy Cross of Suffolk’; and ‘Rose of Buckingham’.
+The latter team is led by no other than ‘Mr. Bigsby” - editor of the anthology - and his team includes: “Thomson, of the Borders’; “Francis Parker - / Now Taffy called was he’ (so, presumably, of Welsh descent); ‘Jerry Leycester - / Of Chester’; ‘Freddy Cross of Suffolk’; and ‘Rose of Buckingham’.
 In a game where handling the ball was complete-ly acceptable, the village team, under the leadership of ‘William Hayne of Brenchley’ and therefore known as ‘the Haynites’, is defeated but, as the ‘Lay’ concludes:
 … oft as by the fire we sit
 In days of wet and rain,
 Or on the cheerless winter’s night,
 In fancy’s eye we fiercely fight
 Our battle o’er again!

-A handwritten note inside the scanned volume indicates that the ‘little selection of un-published poems’ was given to Rev. Francis John Stainforth, an Anglican clergyman who ‘owned the largest private library of Anglophone women’s writing collected during the mid-nineteenth century’ in thanks for “the great trouble [he had] been to’ regarding some tickets.
+A handwritten note inside the scanned volume indicates that the ‘little selection of unpublished poems’ was given to Rev. Francis John Stainforth, an Anglican clergyman who ‘owned the largest private library of Anglophone women’s writing collected during the mid-nineteenth century’ in thanks for “the great trouble [he had] been to’ regarding some tickets.
 The note is signed by J. Knight Jennings and sent from 36 Harrington Square, London on 11 June 1861.

-* ‘Enigma’ answer (resolved with the aid of handwritten notations in text): ‘Unanimous’.
+‘Enigma’ answer (resolved with the aid of handwritten notations in text): ‘Unanimous’.

 ### Bibliography